 9 things to know about the new GCSE grades

-- New GCSE content will be more challenging.
+GCSE content is more challenging.

-- Fewer grade 9s will be awarded than A*s.
+Fewer grade 9s are awarded than A*s.

-- The new grades are being brought in to signal that GCSEs have been reformed and to better differentiate between students of different abilities.
+The new grades are being brought in to signal that GCSEs have been reformed and to better differentiate between students of different abilities.

-- These changes are only happening in England.
+These changes are only happening in England.
 Wales and Northern Ireland are not introducing the new 9 to 1 grading scale as part of their changes to GCSEs.